10 best walking holidays

 Trekking in Africa

 There are many ways to experience the awe-inspiring beauty of Africa but one of the best is on a trekking holiday with an expert local guide.
 You only need a few days away to enjoy the stunning scenery of Morocco’s Atlas Mountains, or if you have a little more time you could explore one of the world’s most exciting and up-coming destinations, Ethiopia.
 Top of your bucket list should be the scenic Simien Mountains where you can see Gelada Baboons, Walia Ibex and Ethiopian Wolf.
-Feeling like a challenge?
+You can take a mountain trek or take part in community walks.
 How about climbing Kilimanjaro, Africa’s highest peak?
 Details from Tourdust.

 Cultural tours of Britain